 Consumer policy in Australia is a shared responsibility of the Australian Government and the States and Territories.
-Ministers with responsibility for consumer affairs meet through the COAG Legislative and Governance Forum on Consumer Affairs Forum (CAF) to consider consumer affairs and fair trading matters of national significance and, where possible, develop a consistent approach to those issues.
-Visit the page on the Consumer Affairs Forum [insert link]
+Ministers with responsibility for consumer affairs consider consumer affairs and fair trading matters of national significance and, where possible, develop a consistent approach to those issues.

 The Treasury provides advice to the Commonwealth Government on Australia's consumer policy framework.
-For more information about consumer policy development, visit Treasury's Consumer Policy webpage .
+For more information about Treasury visit the Treasury website.

 State and Territory consumer protection agencies